Ralph Lee: Notable productions

 In 1986, the company performed The North Wind at La MaMa.
 The work was based on a Yupik Eskimo story, as written by Dave Hunsaker and with music by Barbara Pollitt.
 The company at that time consisted of Valois Mickens, Willie C. Barnes, Lenny Bart, Christine Campbell, Shelley Fine, and Elliot Scott.

 Heart of the Earth, which was developed by Lee with the company in 1993, was then produced by INTAR Theatre at the 1994 Henson Festival.
 The production was then presented at INTAR and toured to local schools with the support of the Lincoln Center Institute.
 The script was written by Cherríe Moraga, with a musical score by Glen Velez.
 The production received funding from Opera America, the National Endowment for the Arts, and the Henson Foundation.

 Mettawee's 1999/2000 production of Molière's Psyche was presented at the Henson International Festival of Puppetry Arts in New York City and at the New Jersey Performing Arts Center in Newark.

 Funding and awards

 The company has received funding from the National Endowment for the Arts from 1980 to the present and the New York State Council on the Arts from 1978 to the present.
 The company has received additional grants from the New York City Department of Cultural Affairs (1980 and 1981), Meet the Composer (1984–1986, 1988), the Henson Foundation (1985, 1987, 1994, 2000, 2001, 2004, 2005, 2007), the Merck Family Fund (1986), the Bickford Foundation (1991–2008), the Agostino Foundation (2000–2007), and the Fan Fox and Leslie R. Samuels Foundation (2000–2008).

 Mettawee has received an Obie, two Citations for Excellence from UNIMA-USA, and two American Theatre Wing design awards.
+In 2023, Lee, alongside Mettawee managing director Casey Compton, was honored with a Lifetime Achievement Obie Award.